-The advent of new technologies, such a three-dimension computer-aided design, 3D printing and additive layer manufacturing techniques have made rapid prototyping possible.
+The advent of new technologies, such as three-dimension computer-aided design, 3D printing and additive layer manufacturing techniques have made rapid prototyping possible.

 Product designers can now develop and test prototypes prior to initiating the manufacturing phase thanks to rapid prototyping.
 We give an overview of rapid prototyping in this article, along with an explanation of its advantages and the various techniques that can be employed.